Updated May 19, 2020

 Check with your local bankruptcy court for current requirements.

 Some courts have temporarily relaxed the rule that requires bankruptcy attorneys to obtain an original or “wet signature” on the bankruptcy petition—the document filed to start the bankruptcy—before filing it through the online court system.
 The waiver allows attorneys and clients to review completed bankruptcy forms virtually before submitting them online, thereby avoiding an in-office signing.

 Bankruptcy courts announcing modified signing rules include the Central District of Illinois, the Southern District of Alabama, and the District of Kansas (this is not an inclusive list).
 More courts are adopting similar practices.
 Check with your local bankruptcy court or attorney for details.

 Keep in mind that many courts are still modifying procedures and adopted changes vary.
-You can find out whether your court will conduct 341 hearings by phone by checking with your local bankruptcy attorney or by visiting the U.S. Trustee’s 341 meeting status webpage.
+You can find out the method your court will use to conduct 341 hearings by checking your local bankruptcy court’s website or with your bankruptcy attorney, or by visiting the U.S. Trustee’s 341 meeting status webpage.

 Be aware that bankruptcy courts are modifying additional operational rules and guidelines, such as:

 These changes are not uniform and vary by district, individual courthouses, and judges.

 While federal courts will take steps to remain operational, you should anticipate physical closures.
 On March 23, 2020, the federal court serving the northern district of California announced closure due to COVID-19 exposure.
 Given the dynamic nature of the coronavirus outbreak, the federal court assigned to handle your bankruptcy matter could close, too.
 However, courts have made alternate arrangements for case filings and appearances.
 Talk with a local bankruptcy attorney about proceeding in your jurisdiction.